withassociates/notebook.withassociates.com/_posts/2015-08-12-lunch-with-phoenix.md

 **Calum**:

-> It’s quite nice, I like the syntax.
-It’s sort of like… I don’t know,
-> it almost forces you to keep things very simple.
+> I like that syntax.
+It forces you to keep things clear.

 **Jamie**:

 > Yeah.
 It’s almost exactly like the [Shell `|` operator][17]
-> except that rather than it directing standard in somewhere
+> but rather than it directing data somewhere, it takes the result of the
-> it takes the result of the expression on the left and puts
+> expression on the left and uses it as the first argument to the
-> it as the first argument to that expression on the right.
+> expression on the right.

-> So `conn` is going to the first argument to `halt`…
+> So `conn` is going to be the first argument to `halt`…

 ```elixir
 conn